zhzhwei/docasys/README.md

 and initialization
 - `app/typo3/typo3conf/LocalConfiguration.php`: See array *DB* for database configuration

-Note: All users except `user26` have been removed from the dump.
+Note: All users except `user26` have been removed from the database dump.
 For security reasons the database password has been changed too.